EC528-Fall-2023/PIR-against-FoundationDB/README.md

 - Server Process: The Path ORAM server will listen for incoming requests, store all data in the tree structure, and send the data back to the FoundationDB server via the FoundationDB Java API.
 - Attack Replication: Replicate a real-world attack that leverages access patterns.
 This involves simulating an adversarial scenario to analyze and understand the vulnerabilities that might exist within the system when it comes to privacy and access pattern analysis.
 - Overhead Analysis: Measure and analyze the overhead introduced by the use of the Path ORAM algorithm for various operations within the FoundationDB system.
 Explore potential strategies to mitigate this overhead.
+- MultiClient Adoption: In the original PathORAM there is only one client that is reading or writing to a database, but with a new architectural system, multiple clients can be enabled to and retrieve the necessary information to have the most recent changes to the data

 ### Out-of-Scope: